DJ Premier: Musical career

 In 2008, Premier appeared in Grand Theft Auto IV as himself – the host for radio station The Classics 104.1.

 Premier produced the majority of Blaq Poet's Tha Blaqprint, which was released in mid-2009.
 Premier contributed a song on Game's 2011 album, The R.E.D.
 Album.
 Also in 2011, Premier appeared on the song "Gangster", on Bushido's album Jenseits von Gut und Böse.

 Premier was one of the artists followed in the 2012 documentary, Re:GENERATION.
 The film followed his production of the song "Regeneration," for which he used a live performance of his work by the Berklee Symphony Orchestra.

 In September 2012, Immortal Technique said that a song called "Born in the Trap," on his upcoming album, titled The Middle Passage, would feature production by Premier.

-In early 2014, Premier revealed that he is working with Aguilera again in an interview with New Zealand's Rip It Up magazine.
+In early 2014, Premier revealed that he was working with Aguilera again in an interview with New Zealand's Rip It Up magazine.
 Premier produced Y'all Ready Know by Slaughterhouse, from the Shady Records album, Shady XV, and the music video was published in November 2014.

 In mid-2014, Premier collaborated with Korean hip-hop group Dynamic Duo on two singles "AEAO" and "Animal", which were both warmly received.

-A mid-January 2015 announcement from Premier stated that the producer's studio, D&D, also known as "The HeadQcouterz," will cease to be operational.
-As part of the announcement, Premier confirmed that he is working on the album, Last Session @320, after he relocates to a recording space in Astoria, New York City, U.S.
+A mid-January 2015 announcement from Premier stated that the producer's studio, D&D, also known as "The HeadQcouterz," will cease to be operational and relocated to a recording space in Astoria, New York City, U.S.

-DJ Premier hosts a weekly two-hour show, Live From HeadQCourterz, on Sirius Satellite Radio's Shade 45.

 DJ Premier served as one of the three curators for the soundtrack to the video game NBA 2K16, alongside DJ Khaled and DJ Mustard.